stevearc/overseer.nvim/doc/tutorials.md

 ```

 The next step is to display the output in a vertical split.
 For that, we are going to use
 [actions](guides.md#actions).
-Run `:OverseerQuickAction` and select "open vsplit".
+Run `:OverseerTaskAction`, select your task, and select "open vsplit".
 This will open
 the output in a vertical split next to your file.

 ![Screenshot from 2022-09-04 12-40-04](https://user-images.githubusercontent.com/506791/188330767-d680d200-0938-48d1-86ab-8e993745551d.png)

-Try changing your script to have an error, then restart the task.
+Try changing your script to have an error, then restart the task (`:OverseerTaskAction` > task > restart).
 The output should be updated, and you should see inline diagnostics for the error (see `:help vim.diagnostic`).

 ![Screenshot from 2022-09-04 12-41-51](https://user-images.githubusercontent.com/506791/188330827-d54af448-aedb-4652-a5f2-8d3d94e1cb31.png)

 Lastly, we would like to restart this task every time we save the file.
 Once more use
-`:OverseerQuickAction` and this time select "watch".
+`:OverseerTaskAction` and this time select "watch".
 It will prompt you for a path to watch, you
 should enter the path to the file.
 Now every time you `:w` the file it should re-run and update the
 output!